srinivassaitangudu/helpers1/docs/work_tools/git/all.git.how_to_guide.md

   - If in doubt (even on a branch), ask first!
 - Sometimes is makes sense to check in some representative data for unit tests
 - BUT, larger tests should obtain their data from s3 or MongoDB

+### Write helpful commit messages

+- Use short but informative commit messages - this eases navigation for yourself and reviewers
+  - A good commit message follows the format `IssueTag: High-level commit description`
+  - E.g. `HelpersTask123: Add filtering for the inputs`
+  - Do not make commit messages too long
+  - Do not mention the file that the commit has updated in the commit message - it's already clear from the commit itself

 ### Branch workflow best practices